SkygearIO/go-skycli/README.md

 To escape a literal string that begins with a `@`, prefix a literal string with `@@`.

-When a value is a string and it begins with a `@`, odcli will warn to user that the value will be converted to a relevant type.
+When a value is a string and it begins with a `@`, skycli will warn to user that the value will be converted to a relevant type.
 To skip this warning and convert the string value to complex value, specify `--no-warn-complex`.